Meet Alex Caspero

 Enjoy the tangy flavors of tomatillos, jalapenos, cilantro, and lime blended together to create a vibrant and flavorful green salsa recipe that pairs perfectly with tacos, chips, or any Mexican dish.

 This salsa verde recipe is actually three in one: a quick raw version, a roasted tomatillo salsa, and an avocado salsa verde.
-Instructions for all of those are below and in the recipe card.
+See below for more details, or scroll down for instructions to make all these salsa verde versions in the recipe card.

 If you haven’t tried tomatillo salsa before, you are in for a treat.
 More acidic and slightly tart than tomato salsa, this salsa verde recipe is great paired with chips or spooned over homemade salsa verde enchiladas or your favorite tacos.